IBM System/3: Instruction set

 The instruction set was optimised for two key aspects of the product: limited availability of main memory, and the RPG II programming language.
-The original S/3 (models 10 and then 6, 8 and 12) had 29 instructions, all occupying between 3 and 6 bytes (24 to 48 bits).
+The original S/3 (models 10 and then 6, 8 and 12) had 29 instructions, all occupying between three and six bytes (24 to 48 bits).

-The first 4 bits conveyed a lot of information: "1111" meant this was an instruction without operands, known as a command. e.g. Start I/O (the I/O op being defined by previously loaded I/O registers).
-"11xx" and "xx11" meant a 1-operand instruction, such as a Branch.
+The first four bits conveyed a lot of information: "1111" meant this was an instruction without operands, known as a command. e.g. Start I/O (the I/O op being defined by previously loaded I/O registers).
+"11xx" and "xx11" meant a one-operand instruction, such as a Branch.
 If xx was 00 the operand was addressed by its full 16-bit address. xx=01 or 10 meant base-displacement addressing was used, using index register 1 or 2 respectively.
-A base address would previously have been loaded into one of the two index registers and the instruction contained the displacement of up to just 256 bytes (8 bits of addressing).
+A base address would previously have been loaded into one of the two index registers and the instruction contained the displacement of up to just 256 bytes (eight bits of addressing).

-Other patterns for this first half-byte indicated a 2-operand instruction.
+Other patterns for this first half-byte indicated a two-operand instruction.

 "0000" meant both operands were addressed by their direct 16-bit address.

-"0100": operand 1 uses reg 1 as its base; operand 2 uses direct addressing.
+"0100": operand 1 uses register (reg) 1 as its base; operand 2 uses direct addressing.

 "0110": operand 1 uses reg 1 as its base, operand 2 uses reg 2.